wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-users-groups-approles/includes/2-users-groups.md

 ## Summary

-In this unit, you’ll learn how Microsoft identity enables developers and administrators to secure and grant access to custom apps.
+In this unit, you learned how Microsoft identity enables developers and administrators to secure and grant access to custom apps.